Vanalio/Neat-AI/note.md

 first timestep [1, 2, 3, 4]
 second timestep [5, 6, 7 ,8]

-all input neurons no activation no bias
+all input neurons have no activation and no bias

 all hidden neuron activation: relu clipped at 1 all hidden neuron bias: 10